worldline/vuejs-training/docs/directives/README.md

 ];
 ```

-7. Using the `v-for` directive, repeat the `.film.card` element to display as many movies as the `movies` list.
+7. Using the `v-for` directive, repeat the `.film.card` element to display as many films as the `films` list.
-8. Complete the card data from each movie using the directives and interpolation.
+8. Complete the card with data from each film using the directives and interpolation.
-9. **Bonus:** Use the `metascore` property to display a number of stars next to each movie title.
+9. **Bonus:** Use the `metascore` property to display a number of stars next to each film title.